oktadev/okta-spring-boot-angular-pwa-example/TUTORIAL.md

 ## Authenticate with the Stormpath Angular SDK

-If you're a former Stormpath customer migrating to Okta, you might've used our Angular, AngularJS, or React SDKs.
+If you're a former Stormpath customer migrating to Okta, you might've used Stormpath's Angular, AngularJS, or React SDKs.
 The good news is that these libraries should still work with Okta!

 Even if you weren't a Stormpath customer, you can still use these libraries to talk to Okta.
 In the future, we'll be releasing Okta SDKs with similar functionality.
 In the meantime, we'll do our best to support these libraries and make it easy to transition to future versions.

 To save the code your wrote for OIDC, I recommend committing your changes to Git.
+Run the command below from the root directory of your project.

 ```
 git commit -a -m "Add Security with OIDC and Okta"